RSachinShetty/scenario-examples/CKA/pod-issue-4/step1/q.md

 <br>

-`postgres-pod` pod is not running, fix that issue
+`postgres-pod.yaml` is there, currently not able to deploy pod. check and fix that issue

 Note: Don't remove any specification in `postgres-pod`